ben-ngahere/fono-frontend/README.md

 ## What it does ✨

-- **🔐 Actually private messaging** - Your conversations are encrypted and stored on your own server
+- **🔐 Private messaging** - Your conversations are encrypted and stored on your own server
 - **⚡ Real-time chat** - Messages appear instantly with typing indicators
 - **🔔 Desktop notifications** - Get notified when someone messages you (only when you're not already using the app)
 - **👤 Family-friendly** - Use whatever names make sense for your family (Mum, Dad, Nana, etc.)